mandeepairborne/samweb/content/_index.md

 - `emoji_favicon`: Use emoji as a favicon.
 Only one emoji is being rendered, everything else is truncated.
 - `styles`: Additional CSS styles; expects them to be in the `./static/` directory.
 If you are using Sass it will be generated there automatically.
 - `scripts`: Additional JavaScript scripts; expects them to be in the `./static/` directory.
+- `katex`: Whether to enable the KaTeX library for rendering LaTeX.

 Other variables: